rhysfaultless-cpr/documentation-markdown/docs/main.md

 You can power the Base Staion using either a battery or the wall adaptor.
 You can change between battery and wall power by opening the Base Station and swapping the red-and-black cables.
-After connecting the battery of wall-adaptor, you can turn on the Base Station by pressing the silver button on the outside of the case.
+After connecting the battery or wall-adaptor, you can turn on the Base Station by pressing the silver button on the outside of the case.
 The silver button should illuminate blue.

 You can check that the base station is running by going to your development computer, and looking for :